Luis Tiant: Boston Red Sox

-Though hampered by back problems in 1975, he won 18 games for the American League Champion Red Sox, then excelled for Boston in the postseason.
+Though hampered by back problems in 1975, he won 18 games for the American League Champion Red Sox, then excelled in the postseason.
 In the playoffs he bested the three-time defending World Champion Oakland Athletics, allowing only three hits in a 7–1 complete-game victory, then opened the World Series against The Big Red Machine Cincinnati Reds.
-His father and mother, having been allowed to visit from Cuba under a special visa, were in Fenway Park that game to watch their son defeat the Reds 6–0 in a five-hit shutout.
+His father and mother were in Fenway Park that game to watch their son defeat the Reds 6–0 in a five-hit shutout, having been allowed to visit from Cuba under a special visa.

-Tiant won Game 4 as well (throwing 173 pitches in his second complete game in the series) and had a no-decision in Game 6, which has been called the greatest game ever played, after Carlton Fisk's dramatic game-winning walk-off home run in the 12th inning.
+Tiant won Game 4 as well (throwing 173 pitches in his second complete game in the series) and had a no-decision in a Game 6 that has been called the greatest game ever played (ending in a dramatic Carlton Fisk 12th-inning walk-off home run).

-Tiant went 21–12 in 1976, 12–8 in 1977, and 13–8 in 1978, furthering his status as one of the greatest and most beloved pitchers in Red Sox history.
+Tiant went 21–12 as an All-Star in 1976, 12–8 in 1977, and 13–8 in 1978, furthering his status as a fan favorite and one of the greatest pitchers in Red Sox history.

 New York Yankees

-At the end of the 1978 season Tiant signed as a free agent with the Yankees.
-He compiled a 21–17 record in New York over two seasons from -80.
+At the end of the 1978 season Tiant signed as a free agent with the New York Yankees.
+He compiled a 21–17 record in New York over 1979 and 1980.